 States that build their own Marketplaces may also decide whether to be more proactive in selecting insurers that offer benefits targeted to a state’s particular needs.
 For example, a state with a high rate of diabetes might select insurers with special programs to combat diabetes.

-Some Marketplaces and state insurance commissioners will be able to recommend whether specific insurers should be allowed to sell in the Marketplace, partly based on their patterns of rate increase.
+Some Marketplaces and state insurance commissioners will be able to recommend whether specific insurers should be allowed to sell in the Marketplace, partly based on their patterns of rate increases.

 For more information about individual insurance and health care reform, contact Commonwealth Insurance Partners.